jh0011/FDS_SMV_GUI/README.md

 Download MySQL Workbench: https://dev.mysql.com/downloads/workbench/

 ## Before running
-Before running the program, we need to change the PATH static final int in Values.java.
+~~Before running the program, we need to change the PATH static final int in Values.java.
 This is the directory in which the .fds file would be created in.
-The path should be written in this format: "C:\\\Users\\\dell\\\Desktop\\\\".
+The path should be written in this format: "C:\\\Users\\\dell\\\Desktop\\\\".~~

 The connection to the database on localhost would also need to be established.
+These are the setup steps.

+1. Create a MySQL connection in MySQL workbench.
+The default username is "root" and default password is "root".

+2. Create a new schema in MySQL workbench and name it as "fds_db".

+3. Open the fds_db.sql script into MySQL workbench.

+4. Click on the fds_db schema and execute the SQL script.

+## Default values used
+Username: root

+Password: root

+Database name: fds_db

+**If any of these values are not used, be sure to update the variables in ConnectionClass.java (within the Connectivity package).**

 ## Features
 - Each Namelist mentioned in the FDS user guide would have a .fxml and a Controller class to handle the user input for the multiple parameters.